Skip to main navigation Skip to main content

 If the delegated officer extends the expiry date:

-• Record the provisional approval extension details in the approval/refusal tab in ICMS.
+• Record the provisional approval extension details in the regulation of care case via the lodgement tab in Unify.

-• Attach a copy of the new certificate of approval to the EOI/Application in ICMS and provide a copy to the foster and kinship carer service, where relevant.
+• Provide a copy of the amended certificate of approval to the provisionally approved carer, and to the carer’s foster and kinship care service provider.

 Attention